Tachyonic gravitational dark matter production after inflation: Lattice simulations

-We perform 3+1 dimensional lattice simulations of the spectator field in an expanding universe using the \texttt{$\mathcal{C}osmo\mathcal{L}attice$} library \cite{Figueroa:2020rrl,Figueroa:2021yhd}.
+We perform 3+1 dimensional lattice simulations of the spectator field dynamics on a fixed FLRW background using the \texttt{$\mathcal{C}osmo\mathcal{L}attice$} library \cite{Figueroa:2020rrl,Figueroa:2021yhd}.
 This framework discretizes the equations of motion on a spatial lattice with periodic boundary conditions and evolves them using finite-difference schemes with controlled numerical accuracy.
-Rather than solving the continuum Klein--Gordon equation~\eqref{eq:KG_Y} directly, the field is evolved on a cubic lattice with $N^3$ points in comoving coordinates, while the background expansion is treated as an external input, in agreement with the spectator field approximation.
+Rather than solving the continuum Klein--Gordon equation~\eqref{eq:KG_Y} directly, the field is evolved on a cubic lattice with $N_L^3$ points in comoving coordinates, while the background expansion is treated as an external input, in agreement with the spectator field approximation.
 This simplifying assumption holds well within the parameter ranges explored in our simulations, allowing us to safely neglect any backreaction from the DM field and retain the standard Friedmann equations.
 Specifically, we ensure that the peak energy density of the spectator field consistently remains below 0.1\% of the total background energy density at production.